-- 2. Social perception.
-Tests of social perception assess one's ability to identify social roles, societal rules, and social context.^{17-19} In social perception tasks, participants must process nonverbal, paraverbal, and/or verbal cues to make inferences about complex or ambiguous social situations.
+- measures in this area were initially developed for use with children.
+Theory of mind has been extended to schizophrenia, partly due to similarity between aspects of social dysfunction in autism and a subgroup of patients with schizophrenia, and following suggestions that abnormalities in this process can account for the formation of clinical symptoms.
+13-16 - 2.
+Social perception.
+Tests of social perception assess one's ability to identify social roles, societal rules, and social context.
+17-19 In social perception tasks, participants must process nonverbal, paraverbal, and/or verbal cues to make inferences about complex or ambiguous social situations.
 Individuals may be asked to identify interpersonal features in a situation such as intimacy, status, mood state, and veracity.
-This area can also include "relationship perception," which refers to perception of the nature of relationships between people.20 Social perception is one of the social cognitive areas related to community functioning in schizophrenia, and hence, may be a rational focus for interventions designed to enhance functional improvements.21 - 3.
+This area can also include "relationship perception," which refers to perception of the nature of relationships between people.
+20 Social perception is one of the social cognitive areas related to community functioning in schizophrenia, and hence, may be a rational focus for interventions designed to enhance functional improvements.
+21 - 3.
 Social knowledge.
-This area refers to awareness of the roles, rules, and goals that characterize social situations and guide social interactions.22-24 Social knowledge (also called social schema) can be measured with paper and pencil tests that assess one's awareness of what is socially expected in different situations (eg, in a doctor's office vs in a restaurant).
+This area refers to awareness of the roles, rules, and goals that characterize social situations and guide social interactions.
+22-24 Social knowledge (also called social schema) can be measured with paper and pencil tests that assess one's awareness of what is socially expected in different situations (eg, in a doctor's office vs in a restaurant).
 It has been studied somewhat less than the other areas in schizophrenia, and it overlaps with social perception; successful social knowledge requires awareness of which cues occur typically in specific social situations (ie, social perception) and how one is supposed to respond to them.
-Social knowledge is viewed as an initial step and prerequisite for adequate social competence25 and has been targeted for intervention in some social skills training programs for schizophrenia.26

-4. Attributional bias.
-Attributions are causal statements; ie, statements that either include or imply the word "because."
-They are a very frequent type of verbal behavior and are found in every hundred words or so of speech.27 Unlike mental state attribution (theory of mind), attribution bias or style reflects how people typically infer the causes of particular positive and negative events.
-Attributions can be measured by questionnaires28 or rated from transcripts of interactions.29 In research involving both psychiatric and nonpsychiatric samples, key distinctions are typically made between external personal attributions (ie, causes attributed to other people), external situational attributions (ie, causes attributed to situational factors), and internal attributions (ie, causes due to oneself).
-Application of these categories to clinical samples reveals that individuals with persecutory delusions often attribute negative outcomes to others, rather than situations.
-This is known as a personalizing bias.^{30,31} Research involving persons with schizophrenia has also focused on hostile attributional biases or the tendency to attribute hostile intentions to others' actions.32
+Social knowledge is viewed as an initial step and prerequisite for adequate social competence and has been targeted for intervention in some social skills training programs for schizophrenia. - 4.
+Attributional bias.
+Attributions are causal statements: ie, statements that either include or imply the word "because."
+They are a very frequent type of verbal behavior and are found in every hundred words or so of speech.
+Unlike mental state attribution (theory of mind), attribution bias or style reflects how people typically infer the causes of particular positive and negative events.
+Attributions can be measured by questionnaires or rated from transcripts of interactions.
+In research involving both psychiatric and nonpsychiatric samples, key distinctions are typically made between external personal attributions (ie, causes attributed to other people), external situational attributions (ie, causes attributed to situational factors), and internal attributions (ie, causes due to oneself).
+Application of these categories to clinical samples reveals that individuals with persecutory delusions often attribute negative outcomes to others,

-5. Emotional processing.
-Emotional processing refers broadly to perceiving and using emotions.33 One influential model of emotional processing defines emotional intelligence as a set of 4 components, including identifying emotions, facilitating emotions, understanding emotions, and managing emotions.^{34,35} This model includes affect perception, a domain of emotion processing that is frequently measured in schizophrenia research.^{36-38} Measures of emotion processing vary broadly and include ratings of emotions that are displayed in faces or voices or ratings from brief vignettes of how individuals manage, regulate, or facilitate emotion.
+- rather than situations.
+This is known as a personalizing bias.
+Research involving persons with schizophrenia has also focused on hostile attributional biases or the tendency to attribute hostile intentions to others' actions. - 5.
+Emotional processing.
+Emotional processing refers broadly to perceiving and using emotions.
+33 One influential model of emotional processing defines emotional intelligence as a set of 4 components, including identifying emotions, facilitating emotions, understanding emotions, and managing emotions.
+This model includes affect perception, a domain of emotion processing that is frequently measured in schizophrenia research.
+36-38 Measures of emotion processing vary broadly and include ratings of emotions that are displayed in faces or voices or ratings from brief vignettes of how individuals manage, regulate, or facilitate emotion.